All the Small Things: Filming

-During rehearsals for the video, bassist and vocalist Mark Hoppus met his future wife, Skye Everly.
-According to a 2004 interview, Everly, who was then an MTV talent executive, initially said no to dating Hoppus: "Tom [DeLonge] always used to embarrass me.
+Notably, the filming of the video was where Hoppus ended up meeting his future wife, Skye Everly, then a talent executive for MTV.
+According to a 2004 interview, Everly initially said no to dating Hoppus.
+"Tom [DeLonge] always used to embarrass me.
 Any girl he'd talk to, he'd say, 'Hey, you wanna go on a date with Mark?'
 He asked Skye [Everly], my wife, who looked at me and said 'No.' That's how it all started."
-Hoppus married Everly on December 2, 2000.